godfreynolan/teachable/README.md

     // ViewModels and Coroutines
     implementation 'org.jetbrains.kotlinx:kotlinx-coroutines-core:1.4.2'
-    implementation("androidx.core:core-ktx:1.3.2")
+    implementation("androidx.core:core-ktx:1.5.0")
     implementation("androidx.fragment:fragment-ktx:1.2.4")

+    implementation 'com.github.pedroSG94.rtmp-rtsp-stream-client-java:rtplibrary:2.2.2'
+    implementation 'org.greenrobot:eventbus:3.2.0'

     //Default
     implementation fileTree(dir: "libs", include: ["*.jar"])
     implementation "org.jetbrains.kotlin:kotlin-stdlib:$kotlin_version"
+    implementation 'androidx.lifecycle:lifecycle-extensions:2.2.0'
+    implementation 'androidx.lifecycle:lifecycle-livedata-ktx:2.2.0'
+    implementation 'androidx.lifecycle:lifecycle-viewmodel-ktx:2.2.0'
+    implementation 'androidx.navigation:navigation-fragment-ktx:2.3.5'
-    implementation 'androidx.lifecycle:lifecycle-extensions:2.0.0-rc01'
+    implementation 'androidx.navigation:navigation-ui-ktx:2.3.5'
     implementation 'androidx.annotation:annotation:1.2.0'
     implementation 'androidx.appcompat:appcompat:1.2.0'
     implementation 'com.google.android.material:material:1.3.0'
-    implementation 'androidx.constraintlayout:constraintlayout:2.0.4'
+    implementation 'androidx.constraintlayout:constraintlayout:2.1.2'
     testImplementation 'junit:junit:4.+'
     androidTestImplementation 'androidx.test.ext:junit:1.1.2'
     androidTestImplementation 'androidx.test.espresso:espresso-core:3.3.0'
 }
 ```

-This is also a Gradle build file for an Android application that uses the Kotlin programming language.
+This code is a build script for an Android app.
+It defines the app's build configuration, including dependencies, build types, and packaging options.

-At the top of the file, the `plugins` block is used to apply two plugins to the project: `com.android.application` and `kotlin-android`.
-The first plugin is used to build Android applications, while the second plugin is used to build Kotlin Android applications.

-The `android` block is used to configure various settings for the Android application.
-The `namespace` is set to 'com.riis.cameraapp', `compileSdkVersion` is set to 31 and `buildToolsVersion` is set to "30.0.3"

-The `defaultConfig` block is used to configure settings for the default build configuration.
-The `applicationId` is set to 'com.riis.cameraapp', `minSdkVersion` is set to 21, `targetSdkVersion` is set to 30, `versionCode` is set to 1, `multiDexEnabled` is set to true, `versionName` is set to "1.0" and more.
+In the first line, it applies 4 plugins:

+    'com.android.application': the core plugin for building Android apps
+    'kotlin-android': a plugin for working with the Kotlin programming language in Android apps
+    'kotlin-android-extensions': a plugin that provides convenient extension properties for Android views
+    'kotlin-kapt': a plugin for annotation processing in Kotlin

+Then it loads a properties file named "local.properties" from the root project, and gets the property named "DJI_API_KEY" from this file.

+In the android {} block, it sets up various configurations for the Android app:

+    namespace: package name of the app
+    compileSdkVersion, buildToolsVersion: versions of the Android SDK and build tools used for building the app
+    dataBinding.enabled: whether to enable data binding in the app
+    defaultConfig: various default settings for the app, such as the application ID, SDK versions, version code and name, test instrumentation runner, etc.
-The `buildTypes` block is used to configure settings for different build types, such as release and debug.
-The `minifyEnabled` is set to false, and `proguardFiles` are set to the default ProGuard configuration file and a custom ProGuard configuration file.
+    buildTypes: settings for different build types of the app, such as release and debug

-The `compileOptions` block is used to configure the Java version for the project.
-The `sourceCompatibility` is set to `JavaVersion.VERSION_1_8` and the `targetCompatibility` is also set to `JavaVersion.VERSION_1_8`.
-The `kotlinOptions` block is used to configure the Kotlin version for the project.
-The `jvmTarget` is set to '1.8'.
-The `dexOptions` block is used to configure the maximum heap size for the project.
-The `javaMaxHeapSize` is set to "4g".

-The `packagingOptions` block is used to configure settings for packaging the application.
-There are several `doNotStrip` options which are used to specify that certain native libraries should not be stripped during packaging.
-There is also an exclude option for the `META-INF/rxjava.properties` file.

-The `dependencies` block is used to specify the dependencies for the application.
-The application depends on several libraries such as `androidx.documentfile:documentfile:1.0.1`, `androidx.multidex:multidex:2.0.0`, and `com.dji:dji-sdk:4.16`, `com.dji:dji-uxsdk:4.16`, `org.jetbrains.kotlinx:kotlinx-coroutines-core:1.4.2` and more.
-The dependencies are specified using the `implementation` and `compileOnly` configuration.
+    compileOptions, kotlinOptions: settings for the Java and Kotlin compilers
+    dexOptions: settings for the dex compiler
+    packagingOptions: settings for the APK packaging process, such as which files to exclude or not to strip

+Finally, in the dependencies {} block, it specifies the dependencies that the app needs, such as the DJI SDK, androidx libraries, and other libraries.

 **Android Jetifier**